 Internships help start an individual on his or her paralegal career path and can be obtained while still attending courses or following graduation.
 Most good paralegal programs will also offer support in paralegal job placement.
 With a paralegal degree and an internship both on a resume, job candidates are given more consideration for open positions within a law firm.

-What are Some Typical Entry-Level Paralegal Jobs?
+What Are Some Typical Entry-Level Paralegal Jobs?

 Entry-level paralegal jobs continuously flood the job market.
 Legal firms rely on the research and administrative tasks provided by their team of paralegals.
 For a full paralegal job description, you’ll have to look to specific paralegal positions; some are more secretarial, some are more research-focused, and some are court-oriented.
-Paralegal career options for recent graduate can include:
+Paralegal career options for a recent graduate can include:

-- Legal secretary: A legal secretary job typically later turns into a more permanent paralegal career.
+- Legal secretary: A legal secretary’s job typically later turns into a more permanent paralegal career.
 While paralegals offer research assistance to attorneys, legal secretaries are responsible for administrative tasks such as typing reports, scheduling appointments, and arranging meetings.

 - Legal assistant: A legal assistant will be in charge of helping attorneys prepare for trials.
-Legal assistant jobs are research heavy.
+Legal assistant jobs are research-heavy.

 - Court administrative assistant: One of the steps to becoming a paralegal is getting a foot in the door.
-Working in the court system as an administrative assistant can help a paralegal get the law experience they need.
+Working in the court system as an administrative assistant can help paralegals get the law experience they need.
 A file clerk job in the courts is also an option for entry-level paralegals.

 - Litigation paralegal: Litigation paralegals are required to assist attorneys during the discovery and investigative phases of a case.
 They may be asked to depose witnesses or research facts surrounding the case.